 §712-1221 Promoting gambling in the first degree.
-(1) A person commits the offense of promoting gambling in the first degree if the person knowingly advances or profits from gambling activity by:
+(1) A person commits the offense of promoting gambling in the first degree if the person recklessly advances or profits from gambling activity by:

 (a) Engaging in bookmaking to the extent that the person receives or accepts in any seven-day period more than five bets totaling more than $500;